exercism/elm/README.md

 [exercism/x-common](https://github.com/exercism/x-common) repository.

 - Each exercise should have a test suite, an example solution, a template file for the real implementation and an `elm-package.json` file with the `elm-test` and `elm-console` dependencies.
 The CI build expects files to be named using the following convention.
 The example solution should be named `ExerciseModuleName.example`.
 The template file should be named `ExerciseModuleName.elm`.
 Test file should be named `ExerciseModuleNameTest.elm`.

+- The recommended workflow when working on an exercise is to first create the implementation and test files, `ExerciseModuleName.elm` and `ExerciseModuleNameTest.elm`.
+  - Test the new exercise directly by running `elm-test exercises/exercise_module_name/ExerciseModuleNameTest.elm`.

+  - Once the implementation of the exercise is complete, move `ExerciseModuleName.elm` to `ExerciseModuleName.example` and create the template file.

+  - Make sure everything is good to go by running all tests with `bin/build.sh`.

+- Please do not commit any Elm configuration files or directories inside the exercise, such as `elm-stuff`.
+Please include only the standard `elm-package.json`.

 - Test files should use the following format: